coderolls/coderolls-blog/_posts/eclipse/2022-08-06-maven-project.md

-**'Group Id':** A Groupd Id is a unique base name of the company or group that created the project.
+**'Group Id':** A Group ID is a unique base name of the company or group that created the project.

 **'Artifact Id':** Artifact Id is a unique name of the project.

-I have entered Group id as 'com.coderolls' and Artifact id as 'SampleProject'.
+I have entered the Group id as 'com.coderolls' and the Artifact id as 'SampleProject'.
 We will keep the 'Version' value as given there.

 Now you can click on the 'Finish' button and Eclipse will create and build the project for you.